Jenna-Wehrer/digital-combination-lock/README.md

 ✅ Simulation — Complete (this repository)

-⬜ FPGA Implementation — Port to Verilog, flash to iCE40 FPGA on custom PCB
+⬜ FPGA Implementation — Port to Verilog, prototype two digit version on iCEBreaker FPGA, followed by a full four digit version on a custom PCB

 ⬜ Discrete PCB — Build using logic ICs on a custom PCB